upstash/upsy/readme.md

 If you see `Sending messages to this app has been turned off` in DM screen of Upsy; then you can try restarting your Slack.
 If it is not resolved you can remove Upsy from your workspace and reinstall and approve the reuqested scopes.

+If Upsy seems online but never answers back things to check:
+- Check the logs in Vercel or Fly console.
+- If you run on Vercel, check th logs on QStash console.
+- Check if your Slack token and signing keys are correct.

+If Upsy answers but not aware of the context (channel history):
+- Check the logs in Vercel or Fly console to see if Upsy pulls the history and adds to Vector when you add Upsy to a channel.
+- Check the Upstash Vector dashboard to see if the channel history is stored in the vector.

+If you think Upsy talks too much or be intrusive:
+- Check out the code and update the prompts in llm.mjs file.
+You can also change the `temperature` parameter to make Upsy more talkative or less talkative.
+You need to deploy the application.

 ## Future Work